 Create a promotion and media schedule for your event.
 Produce promotional material that you can use both online and offline.
 Think about the various angles for newsworthy coverage – can you team up with a sponsor or is there charity support?
 The host or guest speaker may be a celebrity as well as potentially the judges.
 Highlight when the entries are opening and closing.
 Think about social media coverage and how your attendees can help to create buzz by using a specific hashtag that you have created for your event.

 Who will be on the press list?
-Send out press initiations in plenty of time, and include some information about the event, the judges and the winners.
+Send out press invitations in plenty of time, and include some information about the event, the judges and the winners.
 Encourage the press and relevant influencers to help increase brand awareness.
 What are the rules for the use of photos?
-Can people use flash photography for example; some older buildings don’t allow this so it’s important to check with the venue when you are booking.
+Can people use flash photography for example?
+Some older buildings don’t allow this so it’s important to check with the venue when you are booking.

 Keep a close eye on social media; look at what people said about your event.
 What did they enjoy, what photos did they take?
 It’s important to make a note of these to help you work out what went well, which can then help form part of your awards ceremony checklist for your next event.